-If you want to get into betting on sports, you’re going to need to understand how odds work and how to read them.
-This is one of the most important things for any bettor to understand, as the odds will directly impact how much you can win from your bet.
-On this page, we’ll be explaining what betting odds are and how to use them to calculate your potential returns before you make a bet.
+If you want to get into betting on foootball, you’re going to need to understand how odds work and how to read them.
+This is one of the most important things for any bettor to understand, as the football betting odds will directly impact how much you can win from your bet.
+On this page, we’ll be explaining what football betting odds are and how to use them to calculate your potential returns before you make a bet.

 Knowing the differences between decimal and fractional odds and how to use them to calculate probability is also important.
-Sports betting does involve a bit of mathematics, but luckily, most of it is fairly straightforward.
-Read on for our full guide and use it to master sports betting.
+Therefore, football betting does involve a bit of mathematics, but luckily, most of it is fairly straightforward.
+Read on for our full guide and use it to how to read football betting odds.

 Any betting market on any event will have odds available, which give you a rough idea of the probability of that outcome occurring.
 Not only do odds tell you the possible likelihood of an event, but they also tell you how much you can stand to win back from your stake if you place a bet.
 This is obviously incredibly important for any bettor to know, as you shouldn’t place a bet without first understanding how much you could win back.

-Although betting odds generally represent the probability of an event, they’re also changed over time to reflect how people are betting.
+Although betting odds generally represent the probability of a result, they’re also changed over time to reflect how people are betting.
 In other words, if a lot of people bet on the home side, the bookmakers may shorten the odds of the outcome.
-This way, bookies calculate the odds in a way to ensure that they come out on top, but that doesn’t mean that sports bettors can’t still find value and make a profit.
+This way, bookies calculate the odds in a way to ensure that they come out on top, but that doesn’t mean that football bettors can’t still find value and make a profit.

 Probability is a measure of how likely it is for an event to occur.
 In football, you might talk about the probability of a team winning the league or of a particular player scoring in a match.
 All events have a certain number of outcomes, and the probability of an outcome is the ratio of the number of events that produce that outcome to the number that don’t.

-Probabilities are very difficult to calculate for sports, as there are a lot of different variables and factors that can influence the result.
-This is what makes sports so exciting and what makes sports betting potentially profitable.
+Probabilities are very difficult to calculate for football, as there are a lot of different variables and factors that can influence the result.
+This is what makes football betting so exciting and potentially profitable.
 It doesn’t matter how good the bookmakers are at calculating probability because things can always happen that defy the odds.

-Fractional odds are the most commonly used way for UK bookmakers to display the odds.
+Fractional odds are the most commonly used way for UK bookies to display football betting odds.
 If you’re betting in the UK, you normally have a choice between decimal and fractional, but fractional is the default.

-Examples of fractional odds include 2/7 for Manchester City to win the Premier League, 4/1 for Burnely to beat Arsenal, 1/1 for Real Madrid to beat Barcelona and 10/1 for Aston Villa to qualify for the Champions League.
+Examples of fractional odds include 2/7 for Manchester City to win the Premier League, 4/1 for Burnely to beat Arsenal, 1/1 for Real Madrid to beat Barcelona in La Liga and 10/1 for Aston Villa to qualify for the Champions League.

 Calculating your returns from fractional odds is fairly straightforward.
 If we express the fractional odds as A/B, for every value of B that you bet, you’ll receive back returns of A along with your stake.
 Here are a few examples to help you out: